HiPerCoRe/KTT/Tutorials/Readme.md

 Each tutorial is a self-contained project.
 Most are written in multiple versions -- C++ host code with a Cuda/OpenCL kernel, Python host code, etc.

+Tutorial projects have comments that delimit which parts of the code are similar to a different tutorial and which are unique.

 ## Basic
 Showcases basic features that will likely be involved in nearly every project.
 - ComputeApiInfo: Sanity check that KTT is working correctly and can access the accelerator devices. <!-- modify so it just initializes tuner -->